ReddyBytes/Docker/Theory/5_Networking.md

 Connect Containers to a Network: Connects containers to a specified network.

     docker network connect <network_name> <container_id_or_name>

+    docker network connet custom app1       # now we can ping the app1 with the containers present in the custom network

 Disconnect Containers from a Network: Disconnects containers from a specified network.

     docker network disconnect <network_name> <container_id_or_name>